 from floods that are to come;

 In the first seven lines of the poem, ‘A Mark of Resistance’, Adrienne Rich presents the image of the “cairn” to the readers.
 This is a memorial of the “intention” of the whole queer community.
 Their aim is not to accept the norms of heterosexual society.
-The poetess, being the mouthpiece of the community, upholds their spirit and will power in the form of the stone made memorial.
+The poet, being the mouthpiece of the community, upholds their spirit and will power in the form of the stone made memorial.

 While piling the stones she feels the scorching heat of the sun, radiating light at its fullest during noontime.
 The heat of the sun is a metaphor for the societal pressure that she faces in her life for her identity.
 She knows that the memorial of resistance is somehow fragile and susceptible to destruction.
 In her heart, she knows that it is impossible.

 The “fields”, a metaphor of conventional beliefs, will be destroyed by the “flood” of her powerful words.
-In response to society, the poetess uses irony in the line, “which I love but cannot save”.
+In response to society, the poet uses irony in the line, “which I love but cannot save”.
 We can also treat this line as a plea to society.
-The poetess seems to be saying here, “As I love and respect your (the society’s) beliefs, I wish my orientation will also be accepted in a more humane way.”
+The poet seems to be saying here, “As I love and respect your (the society’s) beliefs, I wish my orientation will also be accepted in a more humane way.”

 can only fasten down